hedywings/objectbox/README.md

 <a name="API_getMaxNum"></a>
 ### .getMaxNum()

-Get maximum capacity of the box.
+Get the maximum number of objs that this box can hold.

 **Arguments**